NEBOSH International Diploma Syllabus

 - IA8 - Human factors

-- IA9 - The role of the health and safety practitioner
+- IA9 - The role of health & safety practitioner

 Unit IB covers all major aspects of managing chemical, biological, physical and physiological hazards in the workplace.